-Sgr A*'s SED can be fit with semianalytical models \cite{Yuan:2003dc} and it is a intense source of research.
-For definitiveness, in Fig. \ref{Fig6} we report the data and in red a model for the SED of SgrA* as reported in \cite{Yuan:2003dc} that we will use in order to constraint possible contributions of annihilating ultra light dark matter.
+Sgr A*'s SED can be fit with semi-analytical models \cite{Yuan:2003dc} and it is a intense source of research.
+For definitiveness, in Fig. \ref{Fig7} we report the data and in red a model for the SED of SgrA* as reported in \cite{Yuan:2003dc} that we will use in order to constrain possible contributions of annihilating ultra light dark matter.

-We have shown that the dark matter halo of the Milky Way can be modelled by the self-gravitating configurations made of ultralight semi-degenerate fermions.
+We have shown that the dark matter halo of the Milky-Way can be modeled by the self-gravitating configurations made of ultralight semi-degenerate fermions.
 Under the hypothesis that such fermions might annihilate themselves, there will be a extra contribution in the SED of SrgA*.
 Indeed, there will be a local flux of extra photons coming from the galactic center for annihilating dark matter.
 This flux is given by: